51 Points for servicing residential oil equipment

 38. Oil all motors where applicable.
 Newer equipment may have permanently sealed bearings

-39. Locate the sampling hole in the vent pipe.
-This should be within 1 pipe diameter of the appliance and a minimum of 2 pipe diameters before the draft regulator.
+39. Find the sampling hole in the vent pipe.
+This should be within one pipe diameter of the appliance and a minimum of 2 pipe diameters before the draft regulator.

-40. All tests will be taken at this test point except a draft test which will be required to be taken over fire on negative draft units and in the vent pipe or positive draft units.
-Today manufactures will normally supply this port in fire observation door.
-If older equipment you may be required to drill it in the observation port.
-You will be required to seal this hole for over fire readings when completed.
+40. All tests will be taken at this test point except a draft test, which will have to be taken over fire on negative draft units and in the vent pipe or positive draft units.
+Today, manufacturers will normally supply this port in a fire observation door.
+If you have older equipment, you may need to drill a hole in the observation port.
+You will have to seal this hole for over-fire readings when completed.

-41. Observe over fire draft reading is within manufacturer spec.'s.
-For negative draft boilers it is normally -0.
+41. Verify over fire draft reading is within the manufacturer's specs.
+For negative draft boilers, it is normally -0.
 02. When taking this reading, there should not be any air leaking around your sampling tube.

 42. Perform a smoke spot test at the vent pipe test hole.

 44. Perform a stack temp reading.
-Compare all test results with manufacturers specs ***
+Compare all test results with the manufacturer's specs ***

 45. Check all safety controls for proper operation